gopasspw/gopass/docs/features.md

 └── 0xB1C7DF661ABB2C1A - Someone <someone@example.com>
 ```

-Running `gopass recipients` will also try to load and save any missing GPG keys
-from and to the store.
+Running `gopass recipients` will also try to load and save any missing GPG keys from and to the store.

-The commands manipulating recipients, i.e. `gopass recipients add` and
-`gopass recipients remove` accept a `--store` flag that expects the
-*name of a mount point* to operate on this mounted sub store.
+The commands manipulating recipients, i.e. `gopass recipients add` and `gopass recipients remove` accept a `--store` flag that expects the *name of a mount point* to operate on this mounted sub store.

 ### Debugging

-To debug `gopass`, set the environment variable `GOPASS_DEBUG` to `true`.
+To debug gopass, set the environment variable `GOPASS_DEBUG` to `true`.

 ### Restricting the characters in generated passwords

-To restrict the characters used in generated passwords set `GOPASS_CHARACTER_SET` to
-any non-empty string.
-Please keep in mind that this can considerably weaken the
-strength of generated passwords.
+To restrict the characters used in generated passwords set `GOPASS_CHARACTER_SET` to any non-empty string.
+Please keep in mind that this can considerably weaken the strength of generated passwords.

 ### In-place updates to existing passwords

-Running `gopass [generate|insert] foo/bar` on an existing entry `foo/bar` will only update
-the first line of the secret, leaving any trailing data in place.
+Running `gopass [generate|insert] foo/bar` on an existing entry `foo/bar` will only update the first line of the secret, leaving any trailing data in place.

 ### Disabling Colors